nanoscopic/tripe/README.md

 # Tripe
 An attempt to organize the varieties of tripe that are commonly present within social media.

+## I'm on a plane!
+Whee

+Great.
+I hope it crashes.

 ## I went to a conference!
 Omgz.

 Going to a conference, by itself, is tripe and annoying.
 Lots of people do.